Right to buy mortgages with bad credit

 Are there any right to buy lenders who allow bad credit?

 Not too long ago having a low credit score due to bad credit such as CCJs, defaults, IVAs, bankruptcies, missed payments or insufficient borrowing history would significantly impede your ability to get a right to buy mortgage.
-There are now a couple of lenders who have entered the market who are more willing to consider applications from people who have adverse credit.
+There are now a few lenders who have entered the market who are more willing to consider applications from people who have adverse credit.
 Contact us today to see how we can help.